 - Will it be a themed library space?
 (A forest or castle perhaps?)
 A themed library can certainly create a ‘wow’ factor.
 Creating a themed library taps into children’s imaginations it is no longer a library but a place of dreams and adventure.
 It will lay down memories for pupils of their first school library that will stay with them into adulthood but it is not for everyone.
 Some schools prefer to look at a more classic range of shelving and perhaps feel a theme would constrain or reduce the possibilities for the space

-- Will you employ a Library Design Company?
-The best results are achieved when the school’s vision for their library is combined with the design company’s expert understanding of how library spaces work.
+- Will you employ a library design company?
+If so the best results are achieved when the school’s vision for their library is combined with the design company’s expert understanding of how library spaces work.
 It’s a fine balance.
 If the designer tries to impose their ideas on the school the resultant library may not meet the school’s specific needs.
 However, if the school has very fixed ideas about what should go into the library and where it should be sited there is a risk that the potential of the space will not be maximised.
 So how to strike the ideal balance?
 The best approach is for the school to think through how they plan to use the library, which year groups will be using it and when, what type and how many books are going to be displayed, and the type of furniture required.
 This information is then handed over to the designers who are well placed to plot these requirements onto a library plan.
 They are in touch with library trends, they have a knack of being able to not only visualise what will fit where but also what looks good What’s more, they ensure all the health and safety considerations are taken care of.
 Many design companies will visit the library in person and provide free no-obligation plans – these are the companies to go for!
 Invite in more than one – preferably two or three – so you have a good range of designs and costs!
 I have known schools use the designs and then have the furniture made up in-house or bought in separately!
 Bit cheeky – but has been done!
 Avoid those companies that ask you to send plans of your new library space to them to work on in their offices – they completely lack the personal touch.
 From personal experience I would advise not to go too whacky on design!
 The ‘Wow factor’ can sometimes interfere with the effective functioning of your library!
 There is no doubt white shelving makes a library seem light and bright but it gets dirty, and if you want to buy add-on spinners or magazine racks etc in the future they tend to be produced in wood, or primary colours but never white!
 So nothing matches!
 Wavy and irregular shelving looks amazing but it makes filing and searching for books extremely difficult as nothing follows on as one would expect it to!
 Reading circles (our pupils have renamed ours ‘Hobbit Holes’) are immensely popular and can be seen in many of the children’s sections of our public libraries but they they take up a huge amount of space.
 Plus they cost £1000 apiece!
 We also have bubble tubes, which are lovely but they are only switched on when we have tours of visiting parents because the teachers say they are too distracting!
 Heads tend to throw money at refurbs but careful planning and design is really what is needed.